-degradation_classical_decomposition([, e ]) decomposition approach (moving average) and calcu- late various statistics, including the result of a Mann- Kendall test and a Monte Carlo-derived confidence in- terval of slope. degradation_ols(energy_normalized[,]) Estimate the trend of a timeseries using ordinary least- squares regression and calculate various statistics in- cluding a Monte Carlo-derived confidence interval of slope. degradation_year_on_year(energy_normalized) Estimate the trend of a timeseries using the year-on-year decomposition approach and calculate a Monte Carlo- derived confidence interval of slope.
+degradation_classical_decomposition([, Estimate the trend of a timeseries using a classical ]) decomposition approach (moving average) and calcu- late various statistics, including the result of a Mann- Kendall test and a Monte Carlo-derived confidence in- terval of slope. degradation_ols(energy_normalized[,]) Estimate the trend of a timeseries using ordinary least- squares regression and calculate various statistics in- cluding a Monte Carlo-derived confidence interval of slope. degradation_year_on_year(energy_normalized) Estimate the trend of a timeseries using the year-on-year decomposition approach and calculate a Monte Carlo- derived confidence interval of slope.